eilandert/dockerized/psol-build/README.md

 docker to build PSOL last-stable tag.

 mount /usr/src, start the docker and hang thight.
-This takes a very very very long time the first time, make sure not to delete/clean anything if you plan to build again later
+This takes a very very very long time.

 I'm using this to build nginx with pagespeed (see my other dockers)